jopamo/pcmanfm-qt/HACKING.md

 When touching old code that still references libfm/libfm-qt:

 * Replace libfm operations with `IFileOps` that delegates to the POSIX core (no new direct `QFile`/`QDir` mutations in UI code)
+* Consider adapting libfm-qt UI components to use new backend interfaces instead of rewriting from scratch when they provide significant value
 * Keep Qt metadata helpers (`QFileInfo`, `QMimeDatabase`, icons) for UI/display only
 * Move new behavior into the Qt backends, backed by the POSIX core, instead of direct usage in `ui/`
 * Keep platform assumptions Linux-only (no Windows or legacy Unix shims)